Skip to main content

 Find Files By Business Value

 Search metadata values right in the web app, or add a metadata key as a column and filter a folder by it.
-Look up a file by customer ID, claim number, or invoice number in one step — so “where’s the file for order 5567” is a search, not a scroll through a thousand files.
+Look up a file by customer ID, claim number, or invoice number in one step.
+“Where’s the file for order 5567” becomes a search, not a scroll through a thousand files.

 Enforce One Consistent Schema

-Metadata Categories are reusable schemas — a named set of keys, each free-form or restricted to a fixed list of allowed values.
-Assign one to a folder and every file in it uses the same keys and values, so classification stays consistent instead of drifting into forty spellings of the same thing.
+Assign a Metadata Category to a folder and every file in it uses the same keys and allowed values, so classification stays consistent instead of drifting into forty spellings of the same thing.

 Drive Automations And Routing

 A metadata value can trigger an automation or decide where a file goes next.
-Route by the department recorded on the file, expire records by their retention class — rules you set once, not scripts you keep alive.
+Route a file by the department recorded on it, or split one partner’s mixed drop into the right queues by claim type.
+Rules you set once and never babysit.

 Segment For Compliance

-Tag files with the compliance class they fall under — HIPAA, GDPR, PCI — and that classification travels with the file into the audit record.
-An auditor’s “show me every record in scope” becomes a filter, not a project.
+Tag files with the compliance class they fall under (HIPAA, GDPR, PCI), and that classification travels with the file into the audit record.
+An auditor’s “show me every record in scope” becomes a filter you run on the spot.

 A Metadata Category is a template you build once: the keys that matter for a kind of file, and for each key either free-form text or a fixed list of allowed values.
 Assign the Category to a folder and it applies to every file and subfolder underneath, so the same invoice fields, the same case fields, the same media attributes show up wherever that kind of file lands.

-When someone enters a value outside the allowed list, or a key the schema doesn’t recognize, Files.com flags it for review instead of silently changing or dropping it — and assigning a Category never overwrites the metadata already on your files.
+When someone enters a value outside the allowed list, or a key the schema doesn’t recognize, Files.com flags the entry for review instead of silently changing or dropping it.
+Assigning a Category never overwrites the metadata already on your files.
 You get enforced consistency without losing anything you previously recorded.

 One Metadata System, Filled By Hand Or Automatically

 And it isn’t limited to files stored on Files.com.
-Files and folders on Remote Server Mounts — your own S3, Azure Blob, SharePoint, or on-prem NAS — carry the same Custom Metadata and priority colors, so you classify and prioritize files across every backend you run from one place.
+Files and folders on Remote Server Mounts carry the same Custom Metadata and priority colors, whether the backend is your own S3, Azure Blob, SharePoint, or an on-prem NAS.
+You classify and prioritize files across every backend you run from one place.

 See File Extraction